← Back to 史記

 婿 西 使 西

-In the thirty-third year, he dispatched various people who had once fled, debt sons-in-law, and merchants to roughly take the Luliang lands, establishing Guilin, Xiang commandery, and Nanhai, suitably sending them as garrisons.
-He drove out the Xiongnu to the northwest.
+In the thirty-third year, he dispatched former fugitives, dependent sons-in-law, and merchants to seize the Luliang lands, establishing Guilin, Xiang Commandery, and Nanhai and sending the exiles there as garrisons.
+He drove the Xiongnu away to the northwest.
 From Yuzhong along the river to the east, connected to the Yin Mountains, made into forty-four counties, walled the river as a barrier.
 Again he had Meng Tian cross the river to take Banque, Yangshan, and Beijiazhong, building pavilion barriers to drive out the Rong people.
-He moved the banished and filled the new counties with them.
-He prohibited them from not being able to sacrifice.
+He moved banished people there to fill the new counties.
+He forbade them to perform sacrifices.
 A bright star appeared in the west.
 In the thirty-fourth year, he punished the prison officials who handled cases unjustly, making them build the Great Wall and work in the Nanyue lands.

 38